Anu-techy/Financial-Analysis-using-MySql/README.md

 Analysing Sales of a Hardware company based on

-1. Croma Sales Report of FY 2021
+1. Croma Sales Report of FY 2021 (monthly aggregated) using joins and functions
+2. Croma Yearly Sales Report using stored procedures

 **Description:**